 We can follow the formula above to compute the format string offset for this value.

-Therefore, we can use %13$p
+Therefore, we can use %13$p to leak the address of main.

 We will follow the Pwntools scripting we used in the last challenge rather than manually finding the offsets.